SoftwareMaintenanceEvolution/tutorial-1-Nipz652/README.md

 <h3>My expectation for this Course</h3>

- - I hope to learn a lot about modern software maintenance practices and how to work with legacy systems
+ - 🌍I hope to learn a lot about modern software maintenance practices and how to work with legacy systems

- - Learnt how keep a software well-maintained and evolving through legacy systems
+ - 🌱Learnt how keep a software well-maintained and evolving through legacy systems

- - Able to apply suitable techniques and tools for performing software maintenance activities in my future career
+ - 📫Able to apply suitable techniques and tools for performing software maintenance activities in my future career

- - Have the knowledge to use the strategies for evolving a legacy software system
+ - ⚡Have the knowledge to use the strategies for evolving a legacy software system

- - Can distinguishes between software maintenance, maintenance processes and activities
+ - 📄Can distinguishes between software maintenance, maintenance processes and activities

- - Shoulc be able to tell the difference of each main categories of maintenance and techniques that are associated with them
+ - 🔭Should be able to tell the difference of each main categories of maintenance and techniques that are associated with them

 Please view my presonalized GitHub [[here](https://github.com/Nipz652)]